 Depression and anxiety commonly occur together.
 Not everybody who is anxious is depressed, but most depressed patients have some symptoms of anxiety.
 Depression can follow on as a response to long term anxiety.

-Aren't some people just anxious all of the time?
+Are some people just anxious all of the time?

 People have different degrees of background, or 'trait', anxiety.
 High trait anxiety may stem from inherited behaviour or early relationships in childhood.
 It is also related to personality.